umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/analytics/types-of-clients.md

 # Types Of Clients

-Engage only tracks '**real**' visitors and discard any visit we determine to be from a bot.
-The data for bots is not stored in Umbraco Engage and cannot be viewed in the Analytics section. \
+Engage tracks only **real** visitors, filtering out bot traffic.
+The data for bots is not stored in Umbraco Engage and is excluded from the Analytics section.

-\
-From an SEO perspective, bots, search engine crawlers, spiders, and the like, will always see the default content so no personalization and no participation in an A/B test.
+From an Search Engine Optimization (SEO) perspective, bots and crawlers always see the default content, with no personalization or participation in A/B tests.

 The tracking of a visitor is done via the following steps: